ngphanducthinh/design-system/README.md

-# @7pmlabs/design-system
+# 7PMLabs Design System

 Documentation (Storybook): https://ngphanducthinh.github.io/7pmlabs-design-system

-In case, you also use Tailwind CSS in your project, do not import `@import 'tailwindcss/base';` (https://tailwindcss.com/docs/installation) unless it causes broken styles.
+In case, you also use [Tailwind CSS](https://tailwindcss.com/docs/installation) in your project, do not import `@import 'tailwindcss/base';` unless it causes broken styles.

 ## Getting started